nkzk/workshop/README.md

   wildcardPolicy: None
 ```

-## Delete your bootstrap application
+## Delete your bootstrap application :fire:

 Delete your bootstrap application in ArgoCD ('Delete')